 Getting a divorce can be an incredibly stressful period of your life.
 But our team of specialist family lawyers based at our offices in Salisbury, Fordingbridge, Andover and Amesbury can help you through the legal maze.
 We represent divorce clients both locally in Wiltshire, Hampshire, Dorset and Somerset – and throughout England and Wales.

-Getting A Divorce – the Current Grounds
+Getting A Divorce – Grounds no longer required

 Don’t forget – our family law team offer FREE initial phone advice and a FREE 1st 30 minute appointment- face-to-face, by phone or by Zoom video

-You cannot get a divorce until you have been married a year.
+You still cannot get a divorce until you have been married a year.
 The person applying for the divorce is known as the ‘Petitioner’ and the person they divorce the ‘Respondent’.

 - Our Matrimonial Solicitors recommend divorce is dealt with in as friendly a fashion as possible.
 Therefore, depending on your wishes, we often suggest starting the divorce procedure by writing to your spouse telling them you are planning a divorce.
-Often we agree grounds for divorce at this stage which helps taking the heat out of the situation.
-In getting legal advice make sure you contact a specialist divorce Solicitor.

 - The first document to complete is the Divorce ‘Petition’ which needs sending to the Divorce County Court.
 The Divorce Petition contains basic details of you, your spouse, your marriage, any children and the grounds on which the divorce is based.
 It is accompanied by the original Marriage Certificate and a Court Fee (currently £550 but which may be free if you are on a low income) and if there are children under the age of 18, a separate form setting out proposed arrangements for your children.

-- The County Court sends the Divorce Petition to your spouse who should complete and return a form sent by the Court indicating whether or not they intend to consent to the divorce.
-Contested divorces are very rare these days.
+- The County Court sends the Divorce Petition to your spouse who should complete and return a form sent by the Court

 - Unless, in exceptional cases, the divorce is contested or the Court is unhappy about any information they receive, there should be no reason for you to attend Court at any stage.

 - Your Will – our matrimonial solicitors strongly recommend that you amend your Will once your divorce is finalized.
-After Decree Absolute any arrangement in your Will for your former spouse to receive property or to be appointed by your Will as Executor is invalid.
+After Final Order any arrangement in your Will for your former spouse to receive property or to be appointed by your Will as Executor is invalid.
 So you may wish to ensure you know who will receive your property if you die and to ensure you make proper provision for your family.
 Your divorce solicitor can pass your details to our experienced Wills team.

 Click here to find out why you need a new will and divorce

-There are 5 main planks of the reform intended to bring getting a divorce up-to-date and simpler which are as follows:
+There are 5 main planks of the reform intended to bring getting a divorce up-to-date and simpler are as follows: